Coronavirus (COVID-19) – Information For Visa Holders

-If you do not apply for another visa before your current visa expires, then you will become unlawful and subject to possible detention and removal from Australia (once that is possible).
+If you do not apply for another visa before your current visa expires, then you will become unlawful and subject to possible detention and removal from Australia.
 Becoming and remaining unlawful, even in this crisis, can have very serious consequences on your ability to return to Australia and on future applications for visas or Australian citizenship.

 If you hold a temporary work visa sponsored by an employer and have been temporarily stood down, been placed on extended leave without pay or been made redundant, then your employer will likely notify the Department of this.